 In fulfilling its mandate, the OAC serves one of the most diverse cultural, racial, linguistic and Aboriginal populations in Canada.
 Through its programs and services, the OAC supports artists, organizations and communities across Ontario, and welcomes all forms of artistic expression and practice.

-- Classical Music Recording supports audio recording projects undertaken by professional musicians, ensembles and organizations.
+- Classical Music Recording offers project grants toward audio recording projects undertaken by professional musicians, ensembles and organizations.
 Eligible, styles include solo instrument, chamber, choral and orchestral music, electro acoustic and non-Western classical forms, and more.

-- Music Commissioning directly supports composers and/or librettists in creating new works commissioned by an individual or organization.
+- Music Commissioning offers project grants toward composers and/or librettists in creating new works commissioned by an individual or organization.
 Works can be in classical contemporary musical genres or non-European classical forms.

-- Operating grants are available to professional and semi-professional companies that have achieved at least two years of sustained programming.
+- Opera provides operating grants to professional and semi-professional not-for-profit opera companies that have achieved at least two years of sustained programming.

-- Project grants support a wide range of activity, from fully staged productions to new work development.
+- Opera Projects offers project grants toward a wide range of opera development and production activity, from fully staged productions to new work development.
 Eligible applicants are not-for-profit music and theatre organizations as well as artist collectives.

 - Popular Music offers project grants toward creation and recording projects in genres such as folk, roots, country, hip hop, soul, R&B, jazz, blues, rock and pop music, as well as traditional and contemporary Aboriginal music and music stemming from Africa, the Caribbean, the Middle East and Asia.
 This is not an exhaustive list: our ears are wide open!

-- Operating Grants are available to non-profit music organizations presenting and/or producing live music of any type in a festival and/or series format.
+- Presenter/Producer provides operating grants to not-for-profit music organizations presenting and/or producing live music of any type in a festival and/or series format.

-- Presenter/Producer Projects offers project grants rehearsal and repertoire development as well as the presentation and /or production of single concerts, series and festivals by non-profit organizations or artist, ensembles or bands.
-These grants also support the development of repertoire for a live performance.
+- Presenter/Producer Projects offers project grants rehearsal and repertoire development as well as the presentation and /or production of single concerts, series and festivals by not-for-profit organizations or artist collectives, ensembles or bands.

 You are not limited to the programs listed above.